SS City of Midland 41: Railroad car ferry

 The vessel was built by Manitowoc Shipbuilding Company in 1940 at a cost of $1.75 million.
 One of the last coal-burning car ferries on Lake Michigan, she entered service for the Pere Marquette Railway company in March 1941 as the largest Great Lakes ferry.
-Powered by two Skinner Unaflow steam engines, the City of Midland 41 was capable of speeds up to 20 mph with a cruising speed of 17.6 mph.
+Powered by two Skinner Unaflow steam engines, City of Midland 41 was capable of speeds up to 20 mph with a cruising speed of 17.6 mph.

 The City of Midland 41 was unique for car ferries in that she also contained many amenities for the automobile and passenger traffic that crossed the lake in the warmer summer months.
 She had an extra passenger deck compared to the other ferries of her time, and frequently would run the Ludington–Manitowoc route during the busy summer months, serving as a moving connector of U.S. Highway 10.
 Because of her exemplary amenities as well as her size and aesthetic silhouette she was nicknamed the "Queen of the Lakes".